craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 ### Firepowder Operated
 #### Boltshot Firepowder Handblaster
-Boltshot Firepowder Handblasters are revolving, single action, firepowder firearm platforms.
+Boltshot Firepowder Handblasters are revolving, double action, firepowder firearm platforms.
 The Handblaster platforms are a recent addition to the Firepowder family of firearms, being developed as a direct response to [[Yosimmite Industries]]' 'Basalt'.

 Boltshot Firepowder Handblasters are *mechanical*, *ammunition (5)*, and *ranged (60/180)*.